Lacrymology/states/elasticsearch/doc/pillar.rst

 SSL key set to use to publish ES trough HTTPS.

+Default: ``False`` by default of that pillar key.

 elasticsearch:https_allowed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Only used if elasticsearch:ssl is defined.

 List of CIDR format network where ES over HTTPS is allowed.

+Default: empty by default of that pillar key.

 destructive_absent
 ~~~~~~~~~~~~~~~~~~